broadinstitute/chronos/README.md

 ## Installing Chronos

-If you have `pip` installed, you can install Chronos from PyPI with

-`    $ pip install crispr_chronos`

-However, we recommend downloading this repository as well to run the vignette and download the DepMap trained Chronos parameters.
+We recommend downloading this repository, navigating to this directory, and running `pip install .`.

 Chronos `model` requires `python 3` with the packages `tensorflow 2.x`, `numpy`, `pandas`,`h5py`.
 However, additional modules require additional packages which will be installed by default if missing: `patsy`, `statsmodels`, `scipy`, `matplotlib`, `seaborn`, `adjust_text`, `scikit-learn`, `umap`, `reportlab`.